 Kuala Lumpur, Malaysia — After spending a week scuba diving off some remote Asian island in the western Pacific, my guide/pilot informed me that his cousin works in a nearby sweatshop and may be available to answer questions about the local labor conditions.
 He explained, however, that though it is only a few miles away, the trip can be arduous and may take a long time, maybe days.

 He failed to mention that the impromptu roadblocks, and subsequent bribes, cost more money than time.
-However, Lou LaPlante was adamant, when I called into Gish Gallop to explain the delay in travel plans, that I “get some work in to justify floating around like a jellyfish for a week.”
+However, Dwayne Gish was adamant when I called into Gish Gallop to explain the delay in travel plans that I “get some work in to justify floating around like a jellyfish for a week.”

 That is how I found myself in the most squalid factory town that can be imagined.
-Naked children played in fetid puddles, while other children commuted to work camps in falling-down buildings.
+Naked children played in fetid puddles, while others commuted to work camps in falling-down buildings.
 The whole town reeked of Wal-Mart shelves and feces.
-The Wal-Mart smell made sense, as all the crap they sell us is being made in this ruin, but I didn’t see any turds the whole hour I was there.
+Of course, the Wal-Mart smell made sense, as all the crap they sell us is being made in this ruin, but I didn’t see any turds the whole hour I was there.

-I was led to one ramshackle building with loud machine noises coming from inside.
-Many kids were outside smoking and “getting some air” inside the razor-wire perimeter.
-A few inquiries later and we easily found my guide’s cousin sweating profusely and…I don’t know…I guess ‘slaving away’ would be the right terminology.
+I was led to one ramshackle building with loud machine noises inside.
+So many kids were outside smoking and “getting some air” inside the razor-wire perimeter.
+A few inquiries later and we quickly found my guide’s cousin sweating profusely and…I don’t know…I guess ‘slaving away’ would be the correct terminology.

-“This is the greatest thing that ever happened to me,” says Hung Manh, a Malaysian youth of 12 years old, while melting and smelting, at high risk of injury, the little colored iPhone cases you guys have.
-Continues Manh, in broken English, “When I was six I knew it was time to get a job, but there were no jobs to get.
-I think that as the trickle-down economic theory trickled out to the world jobs became more readily available in this, my developing nation,” adding that, “thirty-eight cents a day is a lot for a kid like me.
-And to think that I am helping Americans live the way they love to live, it’s a win-win, frankly.
-Americans bomb less people when they are happy, I think.”
+“This is the greatest thing that ever happened to me,” says Hung Manh, a Malaysian youth of 12 years old, while melting and smelting, at high risk of injury, the minor colored iPhone cases you guys have.
+Continues Manh, in broken English, “When I was six, I knew it was time to get a job, but there were no jobs to get.
+I think that as the trickle-down economic theory trickled out to the world, jobs became more readily available in this, my developing nation,” adding that, “thirty-eight cents a day is a lot for a kid like me.
+And to think that I am helping Americans live the way they love to live.
+Americans bomb fewer people when they are happy, I think.”

 “I have heard that there are starving people in America, and I can’t understand that.
-Americans easily monitor every little pink iPhone case I make, surely they can monitor the raising of a chicken.
+Americans easily monitor every little pink iPhone case I make.
+Surely they can monitor the raising of a chicken.
 Can’t they?
-Surely they wouldn’t trade everything, including food, over to the capitalistic tendencies of the super-rich.
+Indeed they wouldn’t trade everything, including food, over to the capitalistic tendencies of the super-rich.
 I mean, I never even really buy food.
 Well, for us.
 I feed the chickens, but that’s cheaper in the long run. ”